brain-modelling-group/Estimate-FAA/README.md

 **Scripts for ECG to FAA analysis**
- - training_MDL_hrv.mat: contains the trained model from "Bedside tracking of functional autonomic age in preterm infants" manuscript
+ - training_MDL_hrv.mat: contains the gaussian process regression model from "Bedside tracking of functional autonomic age in preterm infants" manuscript
  - ecg_to_faa_example: a brief run through of ECG epoch selection (example ECG epoch provided; option to reject/accept epochs), calculation of HRV features from the ECG and age estimation based on trained model
  - ecg_to_nn_estimation: code to extract the NN interval from the ECG
  - calculate_features: the HRV features to be extracted following NN interval estimation